 The Group and Company expect to adopt the standard for the first time in the 2016 financial statements.

-The adoption of this standard is not expected to impact the results of the Group and Company materially, but may result in more disclosure than is currently provided in the financial statements.
+The adoption of this standard is not expected to impact the results of the company materially, but may result in more disclosure than is currently provided in the financial statements.

 2. New Standards and Interpretations (continued)